Home » News & Events » Blog/Rangitaki »

 Upcoming tax changes that might affect your charity

 If you operate a registered charity then your charity will be able to access a range of tax benefits.
 Typically, this means your charity’s income will be tax exempt, your charity’s bank will not need to deduct resident withholding tax from its interest income, your charity may not need to pay fringe benefit tax on some benefits provided to its employees, your charity can access GST concessions, and your charity may be able to issue donation receipts so that its donors can claim donation tax credits or gift deductions.
-The full range of these types of benefits is outlined in our booklet IR255 Charitable and donee organisations (June 2018). (external link)

 All of these tax benefits are subject to continual monitoring and review by the Government to make sure they are effective.

 The Taxation (Annual Rates for 2018-19, Modernising Tax Administration, and Remedial Matters) Bill was introduced on 28 June 2018 and has been referred to Parliament’s Finance and Expenditure Committee for public submissions.

 The bill contains a number of remedial changes to address unintended gaps in the current law governing the tax treatment of charities and not-for-profit entities.
 These proposed changes are intended to ensure greater transparency from entities that receive tax concessions, and improve the overall integrity and coherence of the rules.